Octopus Ventures EIS Service

-The companies outlined below are current investments made by Octopus Ventures and held within Octopus Titan VCT.
+The companies outlined below are investments made by Octopus Ventures and held within Octopus Ventures EIS and/or Octopus Titan VCT.
 These are EIS-qualifying investee companies but are unlikely to form part of a new investor’s portfolio.
 They are outlined to give examples of the types of companies an investor might expect.

 What are the main differences between Octopus Titan VCT and Octopus Ventures EIS Service?

-When investing in Octopus Titan VCT, an investor gets exposure to the whole portfolio (currently around 80 companies) – a combination of older and new investments.
+An investor in Octopus Titan VCT has exposure to the whole portfolio (currently around 80 companies) – a combination of older and new investments.
 The investor buys shares in the VCT, which invests in the portfolio companies.
 The VCT is expected to generate some of its returns via tax-free dividends, not guaranteed.